geekskai/folioify/src/components/submit/README.md

 ## API Workflow

-### Two-Step Submission Process
+### One-Step Submission Process

-1. **Step 1 - Core Information Entry**
+1. **Category Selection**

    - User selects a category type (AI Tool or MCP Server)
-   - User enters required fields: Name, Logo URL, Description, Resource URL
-   - System validates entries, particularly the logo image
+   - System displays the appropriate form based on selection
-   - User proceeds to step 2

-2. **Step 2 - Optional Details Entry**
+2. **Form Completion**

-   - User can add category-specific optional information
+   - User enters all required and optional fields in a single form
-   - User can skip this step and submit with just core information
-   - All entries are validated before final submission
+   - Real-time validation provides immediate feedback
+   - Logo validation checks image loading and format

 3. **Submission Processing**
    - A record is created in the `submissions` table with required fields
    - Based on the category type, a record is created in the corresponding specific table
    - Both operations are performed in a transaction to ensure data integrity
+   - User receives success notification or error message

 ### Submission Status